 A deck is an extension of your living space that is susceptible to the harsh external environment.
 The scorching heat of the sun, the cold temperature of the winter season, and the humidity can greatly affect the quality of your deck and weaken it over time.
-To preserve its beauty and lively color, and to avoid costly repairs, performing regular maintenance is necessary.
+That’s where different types of deck stains come in, to preserve your deck’s beauty and lively color and avoid costly repairs.

-Staining your deck is one of the maintenances that is a must.
+Staining your deck is extremely important for keeping your deck in great condition.
 Aside from preserving the aesthetic appeal of your wooden deck, staining also protects it from decay.
 Moisture can penetrate the materials of your deck more easily if it is not stained; thus, causing premature rotting which brings about a lot of dangers.

-When it comes to deck staining, there are three types of stains that you would like to consider: clear, semi-transparent, and solid.
+When it comes to deck staining, there are three types of deck stains to consider:

 Unfortunately, clear stains won’t be able to provide protection against the harsh UV rays of the sun; which is another enemy of a deck.
 When the deck is exposed to too much heat from the sun, it can cause the wood fibers to warp and eventually split, resulting in damage.

 Semi-transparent stains are one of the most popular choices by many homeowners when staining their decks.
 It is water repellent and provides enough protection against the harsh heat of the sun, and at the same time, allows the beauty of the wood to show through.
 With this, you can be sure that your wood deck is protected against mold and mildew.
 It doesn’t peel off like what usually happens in paint.
 Not only that, but semi-transparent deck stains are also easy to apply and reapply.